frossm/rpncalc/README.md

 |-h or -?|Display the program help and exit|

 ## Operands
-The following is the list of operands supported by RPNCalc:
+The following is the list of operands supported by RPNCalc.
+These are supported by the NumOps shortcut described below.

 |Operand|Description|
 |-------|-----------|